How Does Combat Work?

 -

-The round begins with Scargo as Attacker, and Fugu as the Target, if Scargo chooses to attack using his STRENGTH STAT and land a physical blow, Fugu can choose to:
+The round begins with Scargo as Attacker, and Fugu as the Target, if Scargo chooses to attack using his ATTACK STAT and land a physical blow, Fugu can choose to:

 -

-Use his STRENGTH as well, trying to match his strength to hold his ground.
+Use his ATTACK as well, trying to match his strength to hold his ground.

 -